OpenDSA/OpenDSA/RST/en/Development/TwoThreeTree.rst

 action be taken when nodes are inserted and deleted.
 The 2-3 tree has the advantage over the BST in that the 2-3 tree can be kept height balanced at relatively low cost.

-Figure :num:`Figure #TTexamp` illustrates the 2-3 tree.
+Here is an example 2-3 tree.

 .. _TTexamp:

 .. inlineav:: twoThreeTreeCON dgm
    :align: center

+   An example of a 2-3 tree.

 Nodes are shown as rectangular boxes with two key fields.
 (These nodes actually would contain complete records or pointers to